-- 1. Set the required environment variables. - 2.
-Type gmake info to view and verify your settings - 3.
-Type gmake to build the library. - 4.
-Type gmake check to run self-tests to verify the build was successful.
+- 1. Set the required environment variables.

+- 2. Type make info to view and verify your settings

+- 3. Type make to build the library.

+4. Type make check to run self-tests to verify the build was successful.

-See the following sections for more information on each of these steps.
+See the following subsections for more information on each of these steps.
+Also consult section 9 for a complete discussion of the the ESMF build process.

-5.4.1 Environment variables
+5.3.1 Environment variables